Carrefour Ouest, Haiti Travel Guide

 Very limited and rather than recommended due to high accident rates and security concerns.

 Bicycle sharing/rentals are not available.
-No special-purpose vehicles like tuk-tuks.
+No special-purpose vehicles such as tuk-tuks.

-Walking and cycling are generally not recommended for tourists in Carrefour.
+Walking and cycling are generally not recommended for travelers in Carrefour.

 Due to widespread gang activity, many areas are "no-go" zones.